gautamdhameja/substrate-poa-old/README.md

 The runtime includes a module called `ValidatorSet` which is an abstraction on top of the SRML `session` module.
 It adds logic to propose and add new validators; something similar to how the ValidatorSet contract in Parity Ethereum works.

+**NOTE: This PoA runtime sample is built on and compatible with the Substrate 1.0 version only.
+Please do not use it with any later versions or current master of Substrate.**

 ## Usage

 * Clone this repo and `cd` into it.